1919 Polish coup attempt in Lithuania: Coup discovered

 Eventually, the uprising was doomed by poor communication and the overeagerness of some of the PMO activists.
 Piłsudski failed to discourage local PMO activists from carrying out the Sejny Uprising in the Suwałki Region.
 The local PMO disregarded his recommendations and launched the uprising, which while locally successful, led to the failure of the nationwide coup.
 PMO members in Lithuania stated that the Sejny uprising had damaged their reputation, and many of its former supporters rejected calls by PMO recruiters.

-The initial coup was postponed to September 1, 1919.
-However, some PMO units began their actions (cutting telegraph wires, damaging railways, etc.) as scheduled previously – on the night of August 27 to 28.
-The Lithuanian intelligence intercepted and decoded the order to delay the coup.
+The initial coup was postponed to 1 September 1919.
+However, some PMO units began their actions (cutting telegraph wires, damaging railways, etc.) as scheduled previously – on the night of 27 to 28 August.
+Lithuanian intelligence intercepted and decoded the order to delay the coup.
 They had known before that Poles were plotting, but did not know who and when.
-The Lithuanian government was informed about the cut telegraph wires and intercepted order in the morning of August 28.
-However, the government did not consider the threat real and did not take appropriate action.
+The Lithuanian government was informed about the cut telegraph wires and intercepted the Polish order in the morning of 28 August.
+However, President Antanas Smetona did not consider the threat real and did not take appropriate action.

 A group of 18 Lithuanian Army officers, with tacit approval from Sleževičius, took the initiative.
-Afraid that PMO members infiltrated the military, they secretly decided to begin mass arrests of Polish supporters on the night from August 28 to 29.
+They were led by Liudas Gira, head of Lithuanian intelligence.
+Afraid that PMO members had infiltrated the military, they secretly decided to begin mass arrests of Polish supporters on the night from 28 to 29 August.
 Since they did not know who exactly was behind the conspiracy, the Lithuanians arrested more prominent Polish activists in Kaunas.
 Several dozen Poles were arrested the first night, including Aukštuolaitis and 23 Polish officers serving in the Lithuanian Army.
 By the second night the number of arrested Poles grew to 200.
 Kaunas was declared under a state of siege.
-The Polish press noted mass arrests of Polish activists "to whom no charge can be ascribed other than being Poles" and concluded that this was proof of the systematic anti-Polish policies of the German-ridden Lithuanian government.
+The Polish press noted mass arrests of Polish activists "to whom no charge can be ascribed other than being Poles" and concluded that this was proof of the "systematic anti-Polish policies" of the "German-ridden Lithuanian government".

 Because the Lithuanians did not have a list of PMO members, they did not arrest the main leaders.
 Also, provincial PMO branches remained intact.
-Therefore, on September 17, 1919, new orders were issued scheduling the second coup attempt for the end of September.
+Therefore, on 17 September 1919, new orders were issued scheduling the second coup attempt for the end of September.
 This attempt was also discovered.
-A Lithuanian woman succeeded in convincing Petras Vrubliauskas, PMO deputy commander in Vilnius, to transfer the PMO document archive to the Lithuanians.
-On September 21, the Lithuanians obtained a full list of PMO members and supporters and arrested them in the following days.
+Aldona Čarneckaitė, a Lithuanian woman, succeeded in convincing Petras Vrubliauskas (codename Daumantas), PMO deputy commander in Vilnius, to transfer the PMO document archive to the Lithuanians.
+On 21 September, Lithuanian spy Marcelė Kubiliūtė obtained these documents.
+Another cache of documents kept by Stasys Niekrašas was discovered in Kaunas; this cache contained a list of PMO members and supporters.
+This allowed the Lithuanians to arrest PMO members in the following days.
 The PMO branch in Lithuania ceased to function and was liquidated.